hibana2077/tradingview_to_exchange/doc/data.md

 - `getProfile`: Get the profile of a specific user.
 - `updateProfile`: Update the profile of a user.
+- `createProfile`: Create a profile for a user.
+- `deleteProfile`: Delete the profile of a user.

 ### Account (API Settings)

+- [X] Done

 #### Columns